Latest updates and timeline | Local government reorganisation (LGR)

 This page breaks down the most significant milestones for the transition to unitary authorities, outlining both previous and future steps for the local government workforce.

-The first major milestone of 2026 has been reached.
+The first major milestone of this year was reached in January.
 Consultations for 6 areas closed on 11 January 2026.

 Areas under review: